-- Correspondence with wider-than-local organisations and agencies (strategic stakeholders) which have an interest in our planning issues - Two parish-wide consultations during which comments have been invited on draft documents - 4.8 The development of the Colyton Parish Neighbourhood Plan was based on a desire to be open and to welcome comments and contributions from all quarters.
+- Focus groups, topic-meetings, and workshops - Surveys and discussions with local businesses and community groups - Correspondence with wider-than-local organisations and agencies (strategic stakeholders) which have an interest in our planning issues - Two parish-wide consultations during which comments have been invited on draft documents - 4.8 The development of the Colyton Parish Neighbourhood Plan was based on a desire to be open, inclusive, and to welcome comments and contributions from all quarters.
 The intention has been to encourage and foster discussion and debate within the community about the issues and opportunities that face us and strive to achieve a community consensus.
-This Plan represents the product of this process.
+This Plan represents the product of this process. - 4.9 Matters of concern or suggestions for community-based projects that were raised by the community, which are outside of the scope of the Neighbourhood Plan, were referred to Colyton Parish Council6.
+The Parish Council was asked to consider what action it and other agencies might wish to take to help deliver on a broader community strategy.